Road map out of lockdown

 You may be able to deliver much needed supplies to the vulnerable and self-isolating; provide telephone support; share information and updates, and many other tasks .

-- Our weekly rate of positive cases has decreased during the past week.
+- Our weekly rate of positive cases has remained at a similar level during the past week.

-- The percentage of people testing positive has decreased from this time last week, and was 8.4% as of 13th February.
+- The percentage of people testing positive has remained at a similar level to last week, and was 0.5% as of 24th April.

-- Sadly, there were 16 COVID-19 deaths in the week ending 5th February.
+- There was 0 COVID-19 deaths in the week ending 16th April.

 The weekly number of COVID-19 vaccinations provided by the NHS in England is available at a regional level here.